pyocd/pyOCD/CONTRIBUTING.md

 ## License

-By creating a pull request on GitHub, you are granting license your contributions under the same Apache 2.0 license as the original code.
-However, the copyright on contributions is retained by their author(s).
-Please add your copyright below existing copyrights in the license header at the top of the source file.
+By creating a pull request on GitHub, you agree to the [Developer Certificate of Origin](https://developercertificate.org), stating that you have the right to grant license to your contribution under the Apache 2.0 license.

+Copyright on contributions is retained by their author(s).
+Please add the author(s) copyright below existing copyrights in the license header at the top of the contributed source file(s).
 If you are doing the work for your employer, you should use your employer's copyright.
 If a file is newly added by you, it must contain the standard license header with your copyright.
 Please note that we do not list changes in each source file by copyright owner, as this becomes a burden to maintain.

 Contributing source code that is already licensed using a license other than Apache 2.0 is possible, but each case must be considered individually.
-(If you are the owner of the source code, then you have the right to relicense to Apache 2.0.)
+If you are the owner of the source code, then you have the right to relicense to Apache 2.0.
 The most important thing is that the license is compatible with Apache 2.0.
 Examples are MIT, the BSD licenses, and similar.
 GPL-licensed code is expressly disallowed to be contributed, as the GPL is not compatible with Apache 2.0 (or any of the Apache-compatible licenses).